F5, Inc.: F5 Application Delivery and Security Platform (ADSP)

-In 2025, F5 introduced the Application Delivery and Security Platform (ADSP), a unified offering that combines application delivery, API protection, and threat mitigation across hardware, software, and SaaS environments.
+In 2025, F5 introduced the Application Delivery and Security Platform (ADSP), a unified offering that combines application delivery, API protection, and threat mitigation across hardware, software, and Software-as-a-Service (SaaS) environments.
 ADSP is designed to support hybrid and multicloud deployments and includes capabilities such as load balancing, web application firewalls, DDoS protection, and encrypted traffic inspection.

 F5 BIG-IP

 F5's BIG-IP product family comprises hardware, modularized software, and virtual appliances that run the F5 TMOS operating system.
 Depending on the appliance selected, one or more BIG-IP product modules can be added.

 In 1997, the company introduced its flagship product, BIG-IP.

 BIG-IP history

 On September 7, 2004, F5 Networks released version 9.0 of the BIG-IP software in addition to appliances to run the software.
 Version 9.0 also marked the introduction of the company's TMOS architecture, with enhancements including: